7 Anonymization Methods

 Best For

-• Teams choosing between 7 anonymization operators (replace, mask, hash, encrypt, redact, fake, custom) per entity type
+- ✦Teams choosing between 7 anonymization operators (replace, mask, hash, encrypt, redact, asymmetric encrypt, keep) per entity type

 Not For